Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/change-of-subscription.md

 The business process _change of subscription price list_ enables a system operator or grid access provider to manage subscriptions.

-Association of subscriptions to market evaluation points are performed using business process _Settlement master data for a metering point – subscription, fee and tariff links_.
+Association of subscriptions to metering points are performed using business process _Settlement master data for a metering point – subscription, fee and tariff links_.

 The following sequence diagram shows the exchange of messages in this process.